TDCOSMO 2025: Cosmological constraints from strong lensing time delays: Overview of current and past time-delay cosmography analyses

 The paper is structured as follows: In Section~\ref{sec:tdc}, we provide a brief overview of the time-delay cosmography methodology.
 In Section~\ref{sec:lens_sample}, we describe the sample of lenses that we use for the inference.
 In Section~\ref{sec:newmeas} we describe our new stellar kinematic measurements.
 In Section~\ref{sec:sampleselection}, we describe the selection criteria that we apply to the SLACS and SL2S samples to ensure high-quality measurements and that they match the properties of the time-delay lenses.
 In Section~\ref{sec:hierarch} we describe our joint hierarchical inference of the cosmological parameters and population parameters.
 In Section~\ref{sec:flat} we describe our results in the standard flat $\Lambda$ cold dark matter (CDM) model.
 In Section~\ref{sec:alternative_cosmo} we describe our results in alternative cosmological models, including non-flat $\Lambda$CDM, flat $w$CDM, models with dynamical dark energy, such as $w_\phi$CDM and $w_0w_a$CDM, as suggested by recent measurements \citep{DESIDR2}.
 In Section~\ref{sec:literature}, we compare our results to our previous work and to other measurements based on time-delay cosmography.
 In Section~\ref{sec:syst} we discuss residual systematic errors and selection effects.
 In Section~\ref{sec:summary} we provide a brief summary.

-The manuscript was, for the most part, written prior to unblinding.
+The paper was, for the most part, written prior to unblinding.
 The work was reviewed by the collaboration prior to unblinding, including four designated reviewers (M.C., J.F., D.S., S.H.S.) and five code reviewers (S.B., A.G., X-Y.H., M.M., A.J.S.).
 After unblinding, numerical values in plots and tables are automatically updated.
 Sections~\ref{sec:flat}, \ref{sec:alternative_cosmo}, and the Appendixes were written after unblinding.
 The abstract, Section~\ref{sec:literature}, Section~\ref{sec:syst}, and Section~\ref{sec:summary} were mostly written prior to unblinding and completed after unblinding.
-The other Sections were only copy-edited for clarity, uniformity, and style during the final readings of the complete manuscript.
-The final version of the manuscript was further reviewed by the collaboration and approved by the final reader (T.T.).
+The other Sections were only copy-edited for clarity, uniformity, and style during the final readings of the complete paper.
+The final version of the paper was further reviewed by the collaboration and approved by the final reader (T.T.).
+The likelihood, data, and scripts are public on the TDCOSMO public repository\footnote{\url{https://github.com/TDCOSMO/TDCOSMO2025_public}}.